 When the Security Bit is activated all parallel programming commands except for Chip-Erase are ignored (thus the device cannot be read).
-However, ISP reads of the user's code can still be performed if the serial number and length has not been programmed.
+However, ISP reading, writing, or erasing of the user's code can still be performed if the serial number and length has not been programmed.
 Therefore, when a user requests to program the Security Bit, the programmer should prompt the user and program a serial number into the device.